EasonLiaw/power_consumption_forecasting/README.md

 <img src="https://user-images.githubusercontent.com/34255556/198823730-39af6d71-f24f-432e-8d77-be1e6676875f.png" width="600">

-Ever since the start of the pandemic back in 2020, the government expects more lockdowns through the winter to slow down the spread of the virus.
-One of the concerns raised by the government is the wellbeing of young primary school children since they are removed from their friends and play environments.
+In the current digital age, beverage manufacturing companies have an increase in demand for using more clean energy, which leads to a rise in demand for using IIOT (Industrial Internet of Things) for better efficiency of energy management and reducing operational costs.
+Sensors installed on various machines within a beverage manufacturing life cycle provide real-time data, which is critical for monitoring the power consumption of individual types of equipment and overall power consumption for future predictive maintenance instantaneously.

-For this project, the main goal is to deploy initial classification models that help to monitor a child’s wellbeing status during the pandemic period.
-By identifying factors that influence the status of a child’s wellbeing through a customized survey, the government will be able to make more informed decisions/new policies that reduce the risk of a child having behavioral or emotional difficulties or both.
+For this project, the main goal is to deploy initial time series models that help to monitor and forecast future power consumption levels of a beverage manufacturing factory.
+As real-time data flows in continuously from IoT sensors at specific small intervals, these time series models will need to be trained on a regular basis to capture fluctuations of overall power consumption for better monitoring and reducing energy waste of equipment.
+While power consumption data grows in size over time, it is more feasible to monitor the overall power consumption of a factory on a more coarse-grained level (i.e. on a 15-minute interval basis) from very granular data.

-Dataset is provided in .json format by client under Training_Batch_Files folder for model training. (not included in this repository due to data confidentiality reasons)
+Dataset is provided in .csv format by client under Training_Batch_Files folder for model training. (not included in this repository due to data confidentiality reasons)

 For model prediction, a web API is used (created using StreamLit) for user input.
 Note that results generated from model prediction along with user inputs can be stored in various formats (i.e. in CSV file format or another database).